.45 Black Powder Magnum: Handloading

 Typical wildcatting modification methods are not necessary for the .45 BPM cartridge.
-A standard .460 S&W Magnum brass casing unmodified is used.
+A standard unmodified .460 S&W Magnum brass casing is used.
 The brass casing must adhere to specifications of the .460 S&W Magnum.

 The .45 BPM can be handloaded using a .460 S&W Magnum brass casing, a standard large pistol primer, from 40 grains black powder with filler as necessary to avoid air gaps on up to 60 grains black powder.
 A typical bullet would consist of soft lead from 150 to 250 grains in weight with a black powder appropriate lubricant in the groove(s).

 Gallery loads using a 0.454" diameter 141 grain lead round ball may also be suitable for some applications.
 Crimping the case around the round ball may be necessary to prevent ball movement during recoil.

 As with most firearm cartridges, the .45 BPM can be loaded in a variety of configurations.
 A minimal 40 grain load of black powder is recommended as this is the upper limit of the .45 Colt cartridge.
 However, this does not necessarily preclude the use of smaller black-powder loads.
 As with any black-powder load there should never be an air gap between the powder and the bullet.
 An air gap can cause a dangerous pressure spike condition causing bursting of the chamber, cylinder, or barrel.
 Various filler materials such as corn meal, fiber wads, or felt wads can be used to take up space not used by the black powder nor bullet.
 The C.O.L. can not exceed 2.140".

-Load Examples
+Example loads

 Some load configurations may be neither suitable nor safe in certain firearms converted to .45 BPM.
 Increased powder loads in combination with increased bullet weight may create dangerous pressure conditions.
 The following are example loads only.
-The examples do NOT indicate they are safe as only a firearms inspection by a certified and licensed gunsmith can determine which load configurations are safe and appropriate.
+The examples do not indicate they are safe as only a firearms inspection by a certified and licensed gunsmith can determine which load configurations are safe and appropriate.